Not Everyone Is Meant To Follow You Home

 But travel compresses time.

-A single conversation can feel intimate when both people are far from home.
+One conversation can feel unexpectedly intimate when you’re both far from home.

-A goodbye can feel heavier than expected simply because you know the moment cannot be recreated.
+A goodbye can feel heavier than expected simply because you know that exact moment can never exist again.

 Sometimes you do.